-(a) any unauthorised access to or use of the Licensed Material or unauthorised use of any of Institution’s password(s); or
+(a) any unauthorised access to or use of the Licensed Material or unauthorised use of any of the School’s password(s); or

 (b) any breach by itself or an Authorised User of the terms of this Agreement.

-As soon as the Institution is aware of any breach of the terms of this Agreement by itself or an Authorised User, the Institution further agrees promptly to fully investigate and initiate procedures in accordance with the Institution’s standard practice and use all reasonable efforts to ensure that such activity ceases and to prevent any recurrence.
+As soon as the School is aware of any breach of the terms of this Agreement by itself or an Authorised User, the School further agrees promptly to fully investigate and initiate procedures in accordance with the School’s standard practice and use all reasonable efforts to ensure that such activity ceases and to prevent any recurrence.

-6.3 The Institution shall be liable to Kapow for any damages arising from any breach by the Institution of this Clause 6.
+6.3 The School shall be liable to Kapow for any damages arising from any breach by the School of this Clause 6.

 7. LICENCE FEE

-7.1 The Institution will, within 30 days of receipt of Kapow’s acceptance of Institution’s signed Order Form, pay the Subscription Fee to Kapow for the rights granted to the Licensed Material for the agreed amount.
+7.1 The School will, within 30 days of receipt of Kapow’s acceptance of the School’s signed Order Form, pay the Subscription Fee to Kapow for the rights granted to the Licensed Material for the agreed amount.